 Matthew 25: 1-13 — A warning against complacency: we need to be ready, to ‘stay awake.’

 Introduction (by the Presider) My sisters and brothers in Christ, God’s love is better than life, so we present our prayers to the Lord:

-- For all who follow the Christian way — that they may receive the gift of wisdom (pray quietly a moment, then…..)
+- For the gift of wisdom (pray quietly a moment, then…..)
 Lord, hear us.

-- For people looking forward to their marriage — that they may prepare wisely and well (pray quietly a moment, then…..)
+- For people looking forward to their marriage (pray quietly a moment, then…..)
 Lord, hear us.

-- For prison officers — that they may show sensitivity and respect (pray quietly a moment, then…..)
+- For an end to war and terror (pray quietly a moment, then…..)
 Lord, hear us.

-- For those who grieve over the loss of a loved one, that they may be consoled by God’s gentle care (pray quietly a moment, then…..)
+- For the protection of innocent victims of war (pray quietly a moment, then…..)
 Lord, hear us.

 Conclusion (by the Presider) O God of endless love, in the shadow of your wings we find refuge: hear the prayers we humbly make, through Jesus Christ our Lord.
 Amen.

 look with favour on the sacrifice we offer,

 that the passion of your Son,